Nikkelodeons/quest_submissions/README.md

 ## Chapter 5 - Day 2

 1. Explain why standards can be beneficial to the Flow ecosystem.
+    - It's convenient for both contract developers and clients because it creates a uniformity amongst certain types of contracts which prevents developers from having reinvent the wheel for each contract that is of the same type.
+They won't have to implement different functions for every NFT contract.
+Clients can have a singular way of interacting with multiple contracts.

 2. What is YOUR favourite food?
+    - Sushi

 3. Please fix this code (Hint: There are two things wrong):